Makassar–Parepare railway

 The Makassar–Parepare railway is a railway line that connects Makassar and Parepare, South Sulawesi, Indonesia with approximately 145 km length.
 This is the first stage of the construction of the Trans-Sulawesi railway line which is the first railway line in Sulawesi.
 The process of laying the first stone for the construction of the Makassar–Parepare railway line was carried out on Monday, 18 August 2014 in Siawung Village, Barru District, Barru Regency.

 The installation of the first rail was carried out on Friday, 13 November 2015 in Lalabata Village, Tanete Rilau District, Barru Regency.
 The rail installation was witnessed by the Director General of Railways of the Ministry of Transportation (Kemenhub) Hermanto Dwiatmoko and the Governor of South Sulawesi, Syahrul Yasin Limpo.
 This train line was tested for the first time on 10 November 2017.

 Initially, this railroad line was built as a single track, but the prepared land can be built as a double track.
 This line is planned to have 17 stations which will be built as train stops.

 This railroad line enters Kereta Api Indonesia's Operational Area 8 of Surabaya (Daerah Operasi 8 Surabaya or Daop 8 Surabaya).
 When operated, the occupancy on weekends reaches 100%.
 When the construction finished, it will save Makassar-Parepare travel time from 3 hours by car to 1.5 hours.
 The line is planned to be fully completed in 2026.

+As of 2022, around 84 kilometer of its 145 kilometer length track is currently operational.
+The line is planned to be fully completed in 2026.